 DuckDuckGo on Your Browser

-DuckDuckGo is a search provider on most mainstream browsers, but Chrome, Firefox, Opera, and Safari users can also install the DuckDuckGo extension.
-The extension blocks hidden advertising trackers, forces sites to HTTPS where it’s available and gives you quick access to DDG’s search.
+DuckDuckGo is a search provider on most mainstream browsers, but Chrome, Firefox, Opera, and Safari users can also install the DuckDuckGo Privacy Essentials extension.
+The extension blocks hidden advertising trackers, forces sites to switch to HTTPS where possible, and gives you quick access to DDG’s search.

 DuckDuckGo Mobile Apps

 DuckDuckGo’s Android and iOS offerings build on the features found in the browser extensions.
 Tracking prevention, encryption, and DDG’s private search are all built into a minimal mobile DuckDuckGo browser.
 A fire icon on the browser lets you erase all browsing data and close all active tabs.

 There is a basic bookmarking feature for access to your favorite sites, but there are few other features.
 For most people, this won’t do as a browser replacement.
 However, it’s handy for when you need to search for something sensitive.

 Google became the dominant force in search by offering you personalized search.
 They built incredibly useful apps and services which captured even more of our data to improve your search results further.
 However, in light of several privacy scandals in recent years, we are becoming more cautious with our data.